-- Drag the selected object to the top part of the gray area in the Color styles docker to create independent color styles, or drag the selected object to the bottom part of the gray area to create color styles grouped into harmonies.
+- Drag the selected object to the top part of the gray area in the Color Styles docker to create independent color styles, or drag the selected object to the bottom part of the gray area to create color styles grouped into harmonies.
 Then, specify the settings you want in the Create color styles dialog box. - Right-click the object in the document window, and choose Color styles New from Selected.
-Then, specify the settings you want in the Create color styles dialog box. - Click the arrow button on the Color styles palette, and choose Add from selection.
+Then, specify the settings you want in the Create color styles dialog box.